temporalio/documentation/docs-src/clusters/how-to-migrate-visibility-database.md

            closeIdleConnectionsInterval: 15s
    ```

-After the Visibility store is updated in your self-hosted Cluster configuration, you can remove the secondary Visibility dynamic configuration.
+You can also remove the secondary Visibility dynamic configuration in your self-hosted Cluster configuration.